Welcome To Managua

 Receive a warm welcome from the hotel’s staff and Concierge team of InterContinental Metrocentro.
-We are at your service and will do our best to surpass your expectations and make your stay an unforgettable experience.
+We are at your service and will do our best to exceed your expectations and make your stay an unforgettable experience.

-Concierge desk located at the lobby of the Hotel.
-Our staff is trained to guide and advice our guests of attractions, restaurants, place of interest to visit during your stay.
-If you need assistance with theater tickets or organizing a tour visit they will be able to make this experience an easy and pleasent one.
+The concierge’s desk is located at the lobby of the Hotel.
+Our staff is trained to guide and provide information on the best attractions, restaurants and places of interest to visit during your stay.
+If you need assistance with theater tickets or organized tour visits, they will be able to make this experience an easy and pleasant task.

 Nicaragua posesses a variety of natural wonders so why not starting the day in Mombacho Volcano, a wonderful place to visit during the morning when the freshness of the air and a little fog adds a sensation of mystery.
 There is a pathway up to the volcano, flanked by natural beauty and dotted with gorgeous Nicaraguan orchids.
 From here you can also overlook the city of Granada and the 360 islets surrounded by Lake Nicaragua.